SuleimanovShakir/SuleimanovShakir.github.io/_pages/projects.md

 ---

+## Identification of genes associated with immune response using open database ImmuneSpace
-## Nov 2022 - Jan 2023
+**Nov 2022 - Jan 2023**
 **Bioinformatics Institute**
 **Advisor**: Evgeny Bakin

-**Identification of genes associated with immune response using open database ImmuneSpace**
 - Exploratory analysis of vaccination dataset and data cleaning and filtration
 - Identification of DEGs using pairwise comparisons with Mann-Whitney test
 [Read More](#)

 ---

-## 2021 - 2023
+## Study of functional activity of human macrophages and effect of MSC secretome on their polarization
+**2021 - 2023**
 **Laboratory of Clinical Smart Nanotechnologies**
 **Advisor**: Irina I. Vlasova, Natasya V. Kosheleva

-**Study of functional activity of human macrophages and effect of MSC secretome on their polarization**
 - Human PBMC isolation, differentiation, and polarization
 - Analysis of functional activity with chemiluminescence, expression of markers with flow cytometry, phagocytic activity with fluorescence and confocal microscopy
 - All statistical data analysis and fluorescence image processing